Jungwon1127/Space-Hub/README.md

 # Space-Hub
 A mobile app built natively on IOS, Space hub is a personal project made for space enthusiasts who want to know the most up to date news, the users local weather, the current moonphase, current location of the ISS, and more.
-If there any other things that you think would be good to add as well as any recommendations for better UI, contact me through jungwon1127@gmail.com
+This app is a work in progres and if there any other things that you think would be good to add as well as any recommendations for better UI, contact me through jungwon1127@gmail.com.

 Built entirely in SwiftUI.